SkyTemple/skytemple/docs/plugin_dev.rst

 A plugin wheel placed in these directories is automatically loaded after the user confirms it on start.
-This is the primary way to distribute wheels.
+This is the primary way to distribute plugins.
 The section "Distribution_" will go into more details on how to create these wheels.

 .. _wheels: https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#wheels